stub42/layer-snap/README.md

 * `install(snapname, **args)`.
 Install the snap from the corresponding Juju resource (using --force-dangerous implicitly).
-If the resource is not available, download and install from the Snap store using the provided keyword arguments.
+If the resource is not available, download and install from the Snap Store using the provided keyword arguments.

 * `refresh(snapname, **args)`.
 Update the snap.
 If the snap was installed from a local resource then the resource is checked for updates and the snap updated if the snap or arguments have changed.
-If the snap was installed from the Snap store, `snap refresh` is run to update the snap.
+If the snap was installed from the Snap Store, `snap refresh` is run to update the snap.

 * `remove(snapname)`.
 The snap is removed.